slfrnkln/agent-simple/workdir/Agent_Auction/README.md

-# Simple Agent 2
+# Simple Auction Agent

 Welcome to Fetch.AI Simple Agent repository.
 This is where you can see the most simple implementation of an Agent connecting to the OEF and making simple queries.
-Simple Agent 2 has an addition to the protocol that on top of making queries will set a price and transfer tokens from one agent to the other.
-This will require the ledger set up and running in order to work.
+The Simple Auction Agent uses a modified version of the FIPA English Auction Interaction Protocol to conduct an Auction for example data between multiple agents.
+The auction continues through handling multiple agents until one participant outbids the rest to purchase the data.
+The winning client will then transfer the bidded amount of tokens to recieve the example data.

 ## License